Tropical Rice Pudding

 To enhance the flavor of vanilla, I added nutmeg (instead of cinnamon) to bring a warm, nutty flavor that will have you saying ‘mmm’ with every bite.

-This is a great make-ahead dessert.
+This is a great make-ahead dessert rice pudding.
 You can make both elements a day or so ahead, then refrigerate separately in sealed containers when ready to serve.

 For a little coconut crunch, I like to top it with unsweetened (you can use sweetened if you like) shredded coconut.
 All you have to do, is add to a dry pan and toast over low heat, stirring often until it turns golden brown.

-Tasty Tip: If you want to increase the coconut flavor, add some of the untested shredded coconut to the rice as it cooks.
+If you want to increase the coconut flavor, add some of the untested shredded coconut to the rice as it cooks.
+I started doing this and it’s so good!

 More Rice Pudding Recipes: